Stellar population: Population II stars

 Population II, or metal-poor, stars are those with relatively little of the elements heavier than helium.
 These objects were formed during an earlier time of the universe.
 Intermediate population II stars are common in the bulge near the centre of the Milky Way, whereas population II stars found in the galactic halo are older and thus more metal-deficient.
 Globular clusters also contain high numbers of population II stars.

 A characteristic of population II stars is that despite their lower overall metallicity, they often have a higher ratio of alpha elements (elements produced by the alpha process, like oxygen and neon) relative to iron (Fe) as compared with population I stars; current theory suggests that this is the result of type II supernovas being more important contributors to the interstellar medium at the time of their formation, whereas type Ia supernova metal-enrichment came at a later stage in the universe's development.

+In particular, a combination of extremely low levels of iron, and very high levels of carbon have been found in extremely old/low metallicity stars, both in our galaxy and outside it - a candidate Population II star in the ultrafaint dwarf galaxy Pictor II was found to have iron levels < 1/43,000 and calcium levels < 1/160,000 of the sun, but carbon > 3000x solar levels.
+As Pictor II is extremely small, a violent supernova would have ejected all material that did not fall back into the resulting compact object, so it is suspected that the elements formed in lower energy supernovae.

 Scientists have targeted these oldest stars in several different surveys, including the HK objective-prism survey of Timothy C. Beers et al. and the Hamburg-ESO survey of Norbert Christlieb et al., originally started for faint quasars.
 Thus far, they have uncovered and studied in detail about ten ultra-metal-poor (UMP) stars (such as Sneden's Star, Cayrel's Star, BD +17° 3248) and three of the oldest stars known to date: HE 0107-5240, HE 1327-2326 and HE 1523-0901.
 Caffau's star was identified as the most metal-poor star yet when it was found in 2012 using Sloan Digital Sky Survey data.
 However, in February 2014 the discovery of an even lower-metallicity star was announced, SMSS J031300.36-670839.3 located with the aid of SkyMapper astronomical survey data.
 Less extreme in their metal deficiency, but nearer and brighter and hence longer known, are HD 122563 (a red giant) and HD 140283 (a subgiant).
 Gaia BH3, the second-nearest known black hole to Earth located in the ED-2 halo stellar stream, also has an ultra-metal-poor companion.
 Given its unusually high mass of around 32.70 solar masses, this suggests that massive Population II stars experienced less mass loss, allowing for the formation of stellar black holes greater than the mass limit formed from metal-rich progenitors.